eleev/expandable-collection-view-kit/README.md

 Overall guidelies are:

-- Please, discuss a feature or a major source change/addition before spending time and creating a pool reequest via issues.
+- Please, discuss a feature or a major source change/addition before spending time and creating a pool requested via issues.
 - Create a separate branch and make sure that your code compiles and does not produce errors and warnings.
 - Please, don't be upset if it takes a while to review your code or receive an answer.